hwikgren/PNANetwork/DocumentNameExtraction/Readme.md

 ### Find document names from the text file versions of PNA

-Further details can be seen in the commented code in src/PNATextExtractor.java.
+Further details can be found in the commented code in src/PNATextExtractor.java.
 See textfileExample.txt for a small extract from a text file.

 1. Iterate through the text files and find possible document names
 * Document names are on their own lines that start with '@@'